AnirudhaRamesh/anirudharamesh.github.io/_publications/BirdSLAM:-Monocular-Multibody-SLAM-in-Bird's-Eye-View.md

 title: "BirdSLAM: Monocular Multibody SLAM in Bird's-Eye View"
 collection: publications
 permalink: /publication/BirdSLAM:-Monocular-Multibody-SLAM-in-Bird's-Eye-View
-excerpt: 'We present a metric scale absolute novel solution for simultaneous localization and mapping (SLAM) in the challenging scenario of autonomous driving platforms equipped with only a monocular camera in an orthographic Bird's Eye View (BEV) which is most suitable for down-stream .'
+excerpt: 'We present a metric scale absolute novel solution for simultaneous localization and mapping (SLAM) in the challenging scenario of autonomous driving platforms equipped with only a monocular camera in an orthographic Bird's Eye View (BEV) which is most suitable for down-stream.'
 date: 15 Nov 2020
 venue: 'VISIGRAPP (VISAPP) 2021'
 ---